Contribute¶

 The packages should pass the data as Xarray Datasets between each other.
 Datasets can hold coordinate information aswell as other metadata (like CRS) in a single self-describing object.

-do not share the same coordinates or metadata, each tile
+Since different tiles do not share the same coordinates or metadata, each tile should be represented by a single Xarray Dataset.

 - Each public facing API function which in some way transforms data should accept a Xarray Dataset as input and return an Xarray Dataset.